jeanleeb/slack-birthday-bot/TIMEZONE-FIX.md

-# Birthday Bot Timezone Fix - Summary
+# Taq Birthday Bot Timezone Fix - Summary

 ## Problem
 Birthdays were being saved to the previous day due to timezone conversion issues when handling dates.